fragcolor-xyz/shards/docs/docs/blocks/!/Start.md

 )
 ```

 ## Definition

+Starts a given chain and suspends the current one.
+In other words, switches flow execution to another chain.

 ## Parameters

 | Name | Type | Default | Description |
 |------|------|---------|-------------|
 | Chain | `[(Chain) (String) (None)]` | `None` | The name of the chain to switch to. |

 ## Input

 | Type | Description |
 |------|-------------|
 | `[(Any)]` |  |

 ## Output

 | Type | Description |
 |------|-------------|
 | `[(Any)]` |  |